Printer-friendly web page: Mike on Housing and Financial Services

 The financial reform bill also increases transparency so we are better equipped to see and respond to financial problems before they get out of control.
 Two important provisions of mine which were included in the package were increasing the liability and accountability of credit rating agencies and requiring the registration of hedge funds with federal regulators.
 Since passing financial reform, I have worked diligently with the Committee to ensure that the law is implemented effectively and not weakened along the way.

-In the 112th Congress, I served as Ranking Members of the Oversight & Investigation Subcommittee.
+In the 112th Congress, I served as Ranking Member of the Oversight & Investigation Subcommittee.
 The Subcommittee oversaw the setup of several new agencies created under the Wall Street Reform Act, including the Consumer Financial Protection Bureau (CFPB), and reviewed several existing federal programs.
-The Subcommittee also investigated the failure of MF Global, which led to a report and Democratic response laying out specific regulatory recommendations for the future.
+The Subcommittee also investigated the failure of MF Global, which led to a report and a Democratic response laying out specific regulatory recommendations for the future.
 I introduced several pieces of legislation to effectuate the recommendations of the trustee for the liquidation of MF Global, some of which have been adopted by regulators.
 Beginning in 2015, the Financial Standards Accounting Board required all repurchase-to-maturity transactions to be reported on a company’s balance sheet.

 Within only a few years of its creation, I was happy to report that the Troubled Asset Relief Program (TARP) was making money for taxpayers.
-As of February 2014, over $418 billion have been recovered, including repayments from banks and dividends and interest made from the program.
+As of February 2014, over $441 billion has been recovered, including repayments from banks and dividends and interest made from the program.

-In 2007, I was the chief sponsor of a bill enacted to extend needed terrorism insurance to businesses, especially those in major urban areas.
+Since 2007, I have been the chief sponsor of legislation to extend needed terrorism insurance to businesses, especially those in major urban areas.
 The Terrorism Risk Insurance Program Reauthorization Act makes terrorism insurance available and affordable in the wake of 9/11.
-In 2013, as Ranking Member of the Housing and Insurance Subcommittee, I introduced legislation to extend TRIA for another ten years.
-I am hopeful that Congress will act before the current program expires at the end of 2014.
+The program has been extended several times, most recently in early 2015.

 Open printer-friendly web page